 - Yes, many people do.

-- Is it okay to run Folding@Home, Hentai@Home, or other services that donate CPU power or bandwidth to other services?
+- Is it okay to run Folding@Home, Hentai@Home, or other services that continually consume CPU (coin generation) or donate CPU power or bandwidth to other services?

 - No, this is not okay.
-The CPU and network resources provided to you are for your own use only and are not to be donated to other projects.
+The CPU and network resources provided to you are for your own use only and are not to be donated to other projects or used to generate coins.

 - Is it okay to use my container to be a compute-focused server for another Open Source project?